 Getting the right treatment for your injury is important, but following the proper postoperative processes are also vital to your health as well as the strength and healing time of the affected injury.

 The information below is meant for patients in the post-op phase or anyone looking for more information on what to expect.
 These are general guidelines that can change depending on a patient’s case.

 You will be given prescriptions for pain medication at your pre-op appointment.
 These may be taken every 4 hours for pain if needed.
 You should ice your operative site regularly for 48-72 hours after surgery to help reduce swelling and pain.
 After that, you may wear the ice packs as much as you would like.
 If you opted to utilize a cold therapy device, it will greatly help with this process and can be used as much as you like.

 The incision(s) may be sore and develop bruising over the next several days.
 This will go away and no special care is needed.
 You may remove the bandage on post-op day 2.
 No bandage is needed over the surgical would as long as it is clean and dry.
 If there is any moisture at the surgical site, simply cover it with cotton gauze.

 The most important aspect of caring for your surgical incision is to keep it clean and dry for the first 72 hours.
 As long as the incision is completed dry, it is OK to shower on the fourth day after your surgery.
 Limit the shower to 5 minutes.
 Do not scrub the incision.
 Simply pat the incision dry following the shower.
 ABSOLUTELY no baths or hot tubs for a minimum of 4 weeks.

-If you were placed in a sling or brace after your surgery, please continue to use this until your post operative appointment.
-Please download specific instructions on its use.
+If you were placed in a sling or brace after your surgery, please continue to use this until your postoperative appointment.
+Please download specific instructions on its use (PDF).